Canon G1 X Mark III vs Sony RX10 III

 Of the two cameras under consideration, the Canon G1 X Mark III features an APS-C sensor and the Sony RX10 III an one-inch sensor.
 The sensor area in the RX10 III is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the G1X Mark III offers a higher resolution than the RX10 III (20MP), but the G1X Mark III nevertheless has larger individual pixels (pixel pitch of 3.72μm versus 2.41μm for the RX10 III) due to its larger sensor.
 Moreover, the G1X Mark III is a somewhat more recent model (by 1 year and 6 months) than the RX10 III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX10 III provides a better video resolution than the G1X Mark III.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 III provides a better video resolution than the G1X Mark III.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon G1 X Mark III vs Sony RX10 III